Skip navigation links

 Fortran unit number 5

 The input data file is the primary control file for Wind-US and must be created for each case you want to run with the code.
-Input data and code options are entered through the use of descriptive keywords in this file.
+Input data and code options are entered in this file through the use of descriptive keywords.
 You should observe the following formatting rules in creating the input data file:

 1. The first three lines of the file are reserved for geometry, flow condition, and arbitrary titles, respectively.
 Each of these titles may be up to 64 characters long.
 None of these first three lines may start with the (case-insensitive) word "Include".

-2. Comment lines, beginning with a "/" character, may be placed anywhere in the file after the first three lines.
+2. Blank lines and comments, beginning with a "/" or "!" character, may be placed anywhere in the file after the first three lines.
+Both dedicated comment lines and trailing comments are supported.
 Data file readability may be improved dramatically through the liberal use of comments - for example, separating logical sections of the data file: numerical algorithm, force integrations, test options, etc.

 4. Keywords may be entered in upper or lower case.